Early bird registration is now open. Register early and save!

 TBC talk title

-Naomi Abbott, NQ Banana Research
+Naomi Abbott, Technical Officer, NQ Banana Research

-Panel discussion: What does it take to get a new variety onto the shelf and into homes?
+PANEL discussion: What does it take to get a new variety onto the shelf and into homes?

 Panel members:

-Naomi Abbott, NQ Banana Research
+Naomi Abbott, Technical Officer, NQ Banana Research

-Altus Viljoen, Stellenbosch University
+Altus Viljoen, Professor in Plant Pathology, Stellenbosch University

-Gavin Scurr, Pinata Farms
+Gavin Scurr, Managing Director, Pinata Farms

-Robert Henry, University of Queensland
+Robert Henry, Professor Of Innovation In Agriculture, University of Queensland

 1215-1415